 East of the mainland in the Gulf of Thailand you will find Ko Samet, Ko Chang, Ko Pha Ngan, Ko Samui, and Ko Tao.
 These beautiful islands are definitely worth a visit!

-Moreover, Thailand also has several national parks, but Khao Sok is at the top of our list of favorites.
+Moreover, Thailand also has several national parks, but Khao Sok is at the top of our list of favourites.

 It is one of the oldest rainforests in the world and has special flora and fauna, clear blue waters, impressive cliffs, and mysterious caves.
 It is located in the south of Thailand, north of Phuket and Krabi.